jordicollcaballero/HCORAP/instances/README.md

 The script `genTXT.sh` generates a random set of instances with the same parameters than in the experimental section of the paper.

 These instances are specified in an ad-hoc plain-text format for the HCORAP.
 They can be encoded into MaxSAT formulas using the `hcorap2sat` binary file (see README in the root folder).

+The directory `paperInstances` contains the 400 instances used in the paper.